onecommons/unfurl/README.md

 ## Why use Unfurl?

 * You are developing an application with several distinct but interconnected services.
 Even a relatively simple web application has many dependencies that cut across its stack and development and deployment processes.
-Unfurl can manage that complexity without complicated DevOps processes -- see https://www.unfurl.cloud/blog/why-unfurl for more.
+Unfurl can [manage that complexity without complicated DevOps processes](https://www.unfurl.cloud/blog/why-unfurl).

 * You have users that want to deploy your application on a variety of different cloud providers and self-hosted configurations.
-Add a blueprint to your source repository or publish it on cloudmap/[Unfurl Cloud](https://unfurl.cloud), our open-source deployment platform.
+Add a blueprint to your source repository or publish it in a [Cloud Map](https://docs.unfurl.run/cloudmap.html) or on [Unfurl Cloud](https://unfurl.cloud), our open-source deployment platform.

 * You want to use familiar coding practices and development processes to both develop blueprints and manage operations without depending on costly server infrastructure or having to rely on manual and proprietary admin UI.